run-ai/docs/docs/admin/admin-ui-setup/department-setup.md

 In some organizations, Projects may not be enough, this is because:

-* There are simply too many individual entities that are attached with a quota.
+* There are simply too many individual entities that are attached to a quota.
 * There are organizational quotas at a higher level.